What Is All-Star Cheer?

 All our tumble skills are developed on the trampoline, fast track, air track or tumble track.

-This is one of the mandatory sections in a competitive Cheer Stunt & Tumble routine.
+Dance is one of the mandatory section in a competitive All-Star Cheer routine.
 All team members are involved in performing the dance section which is generally at the end of the routine.

-Dance moves are also used to link and consolidate the other sections of the competitive routine.
+Dance moves are also used to link and consolidate the other sections of a competitive routine.

-Jumps are another mandatory section in the competitive Cheer Stunt & Tumble routine.
+Jumps are another mandatory section in the competitive All-Star Cheer routine.

-Jumps include commom gymnastics jumps such as Straight, Star, Tuck, Toe Touch (gymnastic straddle jump), pike jump and cheer specific jumps such as Double Nines..
+Jumps include common gymnastics jumps such as Straight, Star, Tuck, Toe Touch (gymnastic straddle jump), Pike jump and cheer specific jumps such as Herkies and Hurdlers.